swapnilk30/JavaDeveloperNotes2024/README.md

 1. Which version of java are you using ?

-2. How to create thread-safe singleton class in java using double checked locking ?
+### 2. How to create thread-safe singleton class in java using double checked locking ?

-## How to create thread-safe singleton class in java using double checked locking ?

 ```java
 // Lazy Initialization Using double check locking